Ronald Jon Roenicke

 In 1990, Roenicke along with his brother Gary, played for the San Bernardino Pride of the Senior Professional Baseball Association.
 He played in 25 games batting .274 with 21 RBI and was tied for the league home run title with Butch Benton and Rick Lancellotti with 5 long balls when the SPBA folded.

 After his playing career ended, he was a coach for the Los Angeles Dodgers in 1992 and 1993 and a minor league manager for the Dodgers (1994-1995 and 1997-1998) and San Francisco Giants (1999).
 Roenicke was also a coach for the Albuquerque Dukes in 1996.
-From 2000 to 2010, he was a Los Angeles Angels coach.
+From 2000 to 2010, he was a Los Angeles Angels of Anaheim coach.
 He was named to succeed Ken Macha as manager of the Milwaukee Brewers for the 2011 season on November 2, 2010.
 In his first season as manager, he led the Brewers to the NL Central division title, the team's first finish in first place since moving to the National League in 1998.
 He also led them to their first victory in a postseason series since their World Series run in 1982 when they defeated the Arizona Diamondbacks in 5 games in the NLDS.
 However, the team's excellent run ended when they faced the underdog St. Louis Cardinals in the NLCS; they lost to the eventual World Champions, 4 games to 2.